ARehberg25/IntermediateTutorial/README.md

 #### Using Pytorch Dataset object

-Let's import and create a Dataset object - you are welcome to look at the [source](utils/data_handling.py) We've added a more detailed walk-through of data handling in the comments of [data_exploration](scripts/data_exploration.py) that you can read at your leisure.
+Let's import and create a Dataset object - you are welcome to look at the [source](utils/data_handling.py) code in _utils/data\_handling.py_.
+We've added a more detailed walk-through of data handling in the [comments](https://github.com/felix-cormier/HK_ML_tutorial/blob/trisep_dev/scripts/data_exploration.py#L102-164) of [data_exploration](scripts/data_exploration.py) that you can read at your leisure.
 Since this tutorial is more about networks than data handling, we leave it as optional.

 The [data handling](utils/data_handling.py) utility has a class named _WCH5Dataset_ that we now [instantiate](https://github.com/felix-cormier/HK_ML_tutorial/blob/trisep_dev/scripts/data_exploration.py#L170-171), it should have the same length as the file we were looking at earlier
 ```python